AveryS00/song-link-bot/README.md

 The bot will reply with a link to view the Spotify playlist.
 Anyone can use this command.

 ### add song
-This is not a 'command' per say.
+This is not a 'command' per se.
 Anytime a spotify link is sent in the ``music_channel``, the bot will take it and place it in the server playlist.
 The success or failure is then marked in the ``logging_channel``.

 ## Self Hosting